New York Equitable Distribution Lawyer

 Unless otherwise decided, your separate property will be considered yours.
 Our property division attorneys at Douglas Family Law Group can advocate for your interests.

-How Does a Equitable Distribution Lawyer Determine the Property Value?
+How Does an Equitable Distribution Lawyer Determine Property Values?

 Who receives what property is among the perennial questions that pop up during divorce proceedings.
 Many New York family courts prefer that matters dealing with property division be handled through negotiation between the separating spouses.

-Even if the divorce is mostly amicable, the disputing parties usually put very contrasting valuations on the properties to be distributed.
+Even if the divorce is most amicable, the disputing parties usually put contrasting valuations on the properties to be distributed.
 When finding a middle ground on property allocation and valuation becomes improbable, it is usually best for the separating couple’s lawyers to draft a mutually agreeable contract.

 Nevertheless, the final decision may be left to the presiding judge.
-But before that, here are some of the factors a equitable distribution attorney will consider when determining property value.
+But before that, here are some of the factors an equitable distribution attorney will consider when determining property value.

 • Marital assets